Replication-Factor-Cut-Run-Analysis/GetReproduciblePeaks/README.md

 # ReplicatePeakAnalyzer
-Process for analyzing peaks from replicates of ChipSeq or Cut&amp;Run Experiment
+Process for merging both technical and biological replicates.
+This pipeline will also analyze peaks from replicate samples of ChipSeq or Cut&amp;Run Experiment to produce heat plots and euler plots.

 ![image](images/peaks.jpg)